pablomenino/defcon-rotate-wallpaper/README.md

 #### Requirements

 * Gnome 3
-* Was tested on Fedora 23.
+* BASH
 * The scripts need the gsettings-desktop-schemas package to change the wallpaper.

-On Fedora 23:
+To install gsettings-desktop-schemas On Fedora 23:

 ```bash
 sudo dnf install gsettings-desktop-schemas